wongjiahau/random-ideas/lambda-syntax.md

-# New language
+# KK language
+Why the name KK?
+- easy to type
+- easy to pronounce
+- audibly distinguishable

-This document is compares the New syntax with Typescript/Haskell's syntax.
+This document is compares the KK syntax with Typescript/Haskell's syntax.
 Each syntax decision should be back with reasons, not just taste.

 ## Grammar